Tłumacz Migam - Międzynarodowe Centrum Kultury

 Field workshops

-During the second semester, field workshops on the management of cultural institutions will be held (2 days, 18 hours of classes, date: April 22-23, 2023), and after the end of the second semester, field workshops on cultural heritage management will be held (3 days, 40 hours of classes, date: June 30 – July 3, 2023).
+During the second semester, field workshops on the management of cultural institutions will be held, and after the end of the second semester, field workshops on cultural heritage management will be held.
 The fee for participation in the workshop is included in the tuition fee.

 Graduation